nim-lang/website/jekyll/_posts/2021-09-25-version-160-released.md

 - Added `dom.scrollIntoView` proc with options
 - Added `dom.setInterval`, `dom.clearInterval` overloads.
 - Merged `std/dom_extensions` module into `std/dom` module,
-  it was a module with a single line, see https://github.com/nim-lang/RFCs/issues/413
+  it was a module with a single line, see RFC [#413](https://github.com/nim-lang/RFCs/issues/413).
 - `$` now gives more correct results on JS backend.